SamsonAllen13/ClickerClass/README.md

 # ClickerClass
-Adds the 'Clicker Class', a joke set of weapons
+Adds the 'Clicker Class', a joke set of weapons.
+Don't hurt yourself!